hugs/bitbeam/README.md

 The wood for Bitbeam is easily sourced at any major art supply store.
 (Ask for the craft/hobby woods section.)
 Basswood is recommended over balsa, as basswood is stronger.
 Next, head to your [nearest laser cutter](http://techshop.ws/) and start cutting your bitbeams.

-Bitbeam height and width is 5/16 inches.
+Bitbeam height and width is 8mm.
 Each hole is 4.8 mm in diamater and 8mm apart from each other -- just like Lego Technic.

 The advantage of building your own Bitbeam parts over Lego is that 1) the materials are cheaper, 2) I can make parts in sizes that Lego doesn't make, and 3) playing with lasers is fun!